 Based on the timetable for the tenders, anticipated construction times for the wind farms, TenneT's experiences with building platforms and experiences with the time required for permit procedures, Table 3 shows the offshore grid delivery dates for connecting wind farms for which a tender has already been issued or will be shortly.
-The delivery date is the day on which the relevant part51 of the offshore grid is ready for the electrical commissioning of the connection for the wind farms concerned.
+The delivery date is the day on which the relevant part52 of the offshore grid is ready for the electrical commissioning of the connection for the wind farms concerned.

-of the Offshore Wind Energy Act consequently stipulates that a permit can only be granted if, based on the application, a sufficiently plausible case has been made that the construction and operation of the wind farm can commence within four years of the date on which the permit becomes irrevocable.
+51 The basic principle is that the wind farms should be operational within four years after the subsidy grant has been obtained.
+Section 14 of the Offshore Wind Energy Act consequently stipulates that a permit can only be granted if, based on the application, a sufficiently plausible case has been made that the construction and operation of the wind farm can commence within four years of the date on which the permit becomes irrevocable.
 This entails advance evaluation of the feasibility of that time frame.
 To provide some freedom in the actual realisation to compensate for unexpected occurrences, it has been decided to adopt a period that is one year longer in the regulations relating to the decision.
 In the case of a subsidy, the subsidy term of 15 years starts after five years.

-51 The relevant part of the offshore grid is understood to mean the assembly of components that are required for the wind farm concerned to be able to function fully.
+52 The relevant part of the offshore grid is understood to mean the assembly of components that are required for the wind farm concerned to be able to function fully.
 For example, for Sites I and II of the Borssele Wind Farm Zone, this means that the Borssele Alpha platform to which the wind farms on these sites will be connected is ready, but that the Borssele Beta platform does not have to be ready yet.